nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 # Journey Onward!

-I'm not sure if we ever did work out, back then, how to change the stored position and thus teleport around the map, but once you have STR 99 / DEX 99 / HP 9999 and plenty of reagents to unpoison yourself at will it's pretty easy to get around Britannia sweeping up monsters.
+Once you have STR 99 / DEX 99 / HP 9999 and plenty of
+reagents to unpoison yourself at will it's pretty easy to get around Britannia sweeping up monsters.

 But there was still the matter of the map.
-We'd got hold of the Sextant by this point, which would give you a latitude & longitude in the format A'B" C'D" where each letter was between A and P.  That's a pretty thinly disguised pair of bytes, so we were pretty confident that the world was
+We'd got hold of the Sextant by this point, which would give you a latitude & longitude in the format `A'B" C'D"` where each letter was between A and P.  That's a pretty thinly disguised pair of bytes, so we were pretty confident that the world was:

 * 256 x 256 tiles
 * [toroidal](https://en.wikipedia.org/wiki/Wraparound_(video_games\))